Long-Term Antibiotics for Chronic UTIs: A Comprehensive Guide

 Antibiotics also don’t work well unless the doctor takes the time to do the right analysis and testing up front to define which medication you should be on before writing a prescription.

-And yet, a recent NIH article showed that a large proportion of antibiotics are currently being prescribed without confirming either the presence of a UTI or the type of UTI.
+A recent NIH article revealed that a significant proportion of antibiotics are prescribed without confirming either the presence of a UTI or the type of UTI.

-First, he/she needs to define whether you have an “uncomplicated UTI” or a “complicated UTI”.
-An “uncomplicated UTI” is the most common and means that your urinary tract is normal.
-A “complicated UTI” means there is a problem with your urinary tract, such as a blockage from kidney stones or an enlarged prostate (in men).
+First, he/she needs to identify whether the UTI is “uncomplicated” or “complicated.”
+An “uncomplicated UTI”.
+An “uncomplicated UTI” is the most common and means that the urinary tract is normal.
+A “complicated UTI” indicates an issue with the urinary tract, such as a blockage from kidney stones or an enlarged prostate (in men).

-Second, he/she should do a urine culture to identify which type of bacteria are present and then prescribe the most effective medication for those bacteria.
-Often, only a dipstick test is done to confirm the presence of bacteria, but the type of bacteria goes undiagnosed.
-While it is true that about 75% of all UTIs are caused by E Coli, that leaves a full 25% with a more difficult-to-treat infection.
+Second, a urine culture should be conducted to identify the bacteria present and prescribe the most effective medication.
+Often, only a dipstick test is done to confirm the presence of bacteria, leaving the type of bacteria undiagnosed.
+While about 75% of all UTIs are caused by E. coli, 25% are due to more difficult-to-treat infections.

 UNDERSTANDINGUTIS.COM IS SPONSORED BY: